 BRCA1 and BRCA2 are human genes that produce tumour suppressor proteins.
 These proteins help repair damaged DNA and, therefore, play a role in ensuring the stability of the cell’s genetic material.
-When either of these genes is mutated, or altered, such that its protein product either is not made or does not function correctly, DNA damage may not be repaired properly.
+When either of these genes are altered, such that its protein product either is not made or does not function correctly, DNA damage may not be repaired properly.
 As a result, cells are more likely to develop additional genetic alterations that can lead to cancer.

 Other breast cancer resources.